NM512/minerl/README.md

   the brightness in `options.txt`.
-- Modified defaults in `options.txt` to remove visual artifacts during sprinting, reduce visual effects and simulation distance, and increase the brightness to 5.0 used for official speed runs.
+- Modified defaults in `options.txt` to remove visual artifacts during sprinting, reduce visual effects and simulation distance, and increase the brightness to 5.0 as used for official speed runs.

 ## Useful files